-Section 14 - That Section 2.102 of the Code of Ordinances be and hereby is
+Section 14 - That Section 2.102 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 2.102. - Standing committees.

 As soon as possible after the election of councilmembers, the vice-mayor shall make appointments to the standing committees, as required by these rules.
 If necessary after committee chairs have been selected, the vice-mayor shall adjust appointments only as needed to comply with this rule.